Dallinger/Dallinger/docs/source/contributing_to_dallinger.rst

     $ bumpversion major
     $ git commit -a -m "Switch to major release"
+    $ bumpversion release
+    $ git commit -a -m "Update versions for release"

 If you need to switch to a `patch` release, you will instead need to specify the version explicitly with the ``new-version`` option:, e.g.